What is God's mercy

 This is how Jesus saves us…from His helping mercy (grace) He transforms our hard hearts that still lack contrition for our sins, into hearts that truly love Him and have true sorrow for every sin, so we can accept His saving forgiving mercy and be saved.

 Without accepting God’s grace (help) to GROW in contrition (sorrow), from some faith into a saving faith, we simply won’t be forgiven–or saved.
 This is the truth.
 This is why we need Jesus, Our Savior, to save us…RUN TO HIM

 Our Savior is to transform our hardened hearts into soft hearts that can accept His forgiving saving mercy for the salvation of our souls.

-But if we don’t approach God correctly, with much humility and Fear of the Lord (fear of sin and its consequences), knowing our true misery and having a horror of sin, we won’t be changed enough and reject Life.
+But if we don’t approach God correctly, with much humility and Fear of the Lord (fear of sin and its consequences), knowing our great misery and having a horror of sin, we won’t accept enough grace and we will reject Life.